13 Stories That Ask – Are We Really Ready for Aadhaar, India?

-After his arrest, police said that he had access to over 5,000 young girls’ and would call them from different phone numbers he’d received by furnishing proof from strangers’ Aadhaar IDs.
+After his arrest, police said that he had access to over 5,000 young girls’s data and would call them from different phone numbers he’d received by furnishing proof from strangers’ Aadhaar IDs.

 In another instance reported by @HumansofAadhaar on 22 January 2018, a woman complained about how they had trouble getting their food and other rations, because the biometrics machine fails in the winter.
 When the skin on their fingertips cracks in the the cold season, the machine reportedly fails to accurately read their fingerprints.
 As a result, they’re denied access to their rations.

 12. Woman Dies After Being Denied Treatment Without Aadhaar